 In 2014, the #507 Fund was established to provide a perpetual source of income for the Summit Stewardship Program.
 Proceeds from the sale of Adirondack Archangels support the #507 Fund and the program’s operating budget.

-Edited by Christine Bourjade and Alex Radmanovich and released in paperback in April, Adirondack Archangels comprises 38 essays and 256 photos, many in color.
-It is 304 pages, 6′ x 9′, and sells for $24.95.
+Edited by Christine Bourjade and Alex Radmanovich, Adirondack Archangels comprises 38 essays and 256 photos, many in color.
+Softcover.
+304 pages, 6″ x 9″.
+Members receive a 20% discount.